 Recycled Paper – experimenting with Pulp Painting

-All pieces are for sale, please email for more info.
+All pieces are for sale and open to negotiation, please email for more info.

 All rights reserved – Annemarieke Kloosterhof